YourRoots Logo

 Children(s): Robert Long, Josephine Long

-George Washington Long was born in 1836 in Allen, Kentucky, United States, the child of Andrew J Long and Dolly Garner.
-George Washington Long later married Frances Bell "Fannie" Heflin, and together they raised children including Robert Luther Long and Josephine Long.
-In 1919, George Washington Long passed away in Cord, Independence, Arkansas, United States.
+In 1836, George Washington Long entered the world in Allen, Kentucky, United States, born to Andrew J Long and Dolly Garner.
+In 1900, George Washington Long resided in Black River, Independence, Arkansas, USA.
+In 1910, George Washington Long resided in Dota, Independence, Arkansas, USA.
+George Washington Long married Frances Bell "Fannie" Heflin, and had children including Robert Luther Long, Josephine Long.
+George Washington Long passed away in 1919 in Cord, Independence, Arkansas, United States.

 Find more search results for George Long